mailliwJ/spaceTitanic/README.md

 - `data/`: Folder containing raw and processed datasets
 - `imgs/`: Folder continaing images used in notebooks
-- `models/`: Folder containing saved models to 'save' time retraining
+- `models/`: Folder containing saved models
+- `submissions/`: Contains the .csv files to be submitted to Kaggle
-- `notebooks/`: Jupyter notebooks documenting data exploration, preprocessing, feature engineering, model construction and evaluation stored as episode in this saga of a space project
+- `notebooks/`: Jupyter notebooks documenting data exploration, preprocessing, feature engineering, model construction and evaluation
 - `utils/`: Python scripts for custom functions, preprocessing classes and pipeline setup
 - `README.md`: Project overivew and documentation
+- `presentation.ppt`: ppt presentation of this project
 - `projectBrief.md`: Summary of the project task